rolla-cluster/rolla-cluster/README.md

 ## About me:
 - Software Engineer concentrating on Security
-- Proficient in Python, Go, C+, C, Shell and Javascript
+- Proficient in Python, Go, C#, C, Shell and Javascript

 ## I'm looking for:
 - Cybersecurity and Software Engineering opportunities